MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 ---
 title: 3D print partner onboarding guide
 author: windows-driver-content
-description: TBD
+description: Describes how to implement 3D printer drivers that are then published on Windows Update.
 ---

 # 3D print partner onboarding guide

-Joining the Microsoft 3D print ecosystem enables 3D printer manufacturers to offer a great Plug-and-Play experience on Windows 10.
+Joining the Microsoft 3D print ecosystem enables 3D printer manufacturers to offer a great plug-and-play experience on Windows 10.
 This strategy removes the potential for problems encountered by users when locating and manually installing drivers.
 Additionally, Windows Update ensures that the users are always using the latest driver for their device and are getting the best experience available.

 ## 3D print driver overview

-A Plug-and-Play 3D printer on Windows 10 is implemented through a pair of drivers published on Windows Update:
+A plug-and-play 3D printer on Windows 10 is implemented through a pair of drivers published on Windows Update:

 **Upper driver (Render filter)**

--   Implements the **slicer**: The driver takes [3MF](http://www.3mf.io) as input and produces G-Code or other similar machine level data
+-   Implements the slicer.
+The driver takes [3MF](http://www.3mf.io) as input and produces G-Code or other similar machine level data

--   Creates the **print queue**: The device appears under **Devices and Printers** and in the **3D Print Dialog** for compatible [3D Printing applications](https://developer.microsoft.com/en-us/windows/hardware/3d-software-partners)
+-   Creates the print queue.
+The device appears under **Devices and Printers** and in the **3D Print Dialog** for compatible [3D Printing applications](https://developer.microsoft.com/en-us/windows/hardware/3d-software-partners).

 **Lower driver (USB driver)**